Collecting guide: Old Master drawings

 For greater precision, artists used chalk to more carefully depict individual figures, and to study the fall of light and shadow.
 Blue paper worked well with chalk — with artists often choosing two shades from black, white or red, and sometimes all three.

-For example, we recently sold a drawing of a cavalier by Pieter van Bloemen, a rather minor Dutch artist of the 17th century (see above).
+We once sold a drawing of a cavalier by Pieter van Bloemen, a rather minor Dutch artist of the 17th century (see below).
 Everyone who saw it loved it.
 Everything was perfect in condition and composition; it had a special kind of charm.
 It sold for £253,250, well above its estimate of £3,000 to 5,000.
-The record price for a van Bloemen before then was around £4,000 and similar drawings have since sold for less than £10,000, but this drawing was special.
+The record price for a van Bloemen before then was around £4,000 and similar drawings have since sold for less than £10,000, but this one was special.

-Works we have sold range in price from £700 to £26,000,000.
-Yet over 90 per cent of drawings have a market value of less than £10,000 — only a very small proportion are worth a fortune.
-It is absolutely possible to find very good drawings from good, well-known artists for £4,000–5,000.
+The works we have sold range in price from £700 to £29,000,000.
+Yet more than 90 per cent of drawings have a market value of less than £10,000 — only a very small proportion are worth a fortune.
+It is absolutely possible to find very good drawings from good, well-known artists for £4,000 to 5,000.

-The value of a drawing can be decreased ten-fold if its condition is poor.
-Exposure to sunlight leads to fading and discoloration of the paper, and the ink tends to sink in to the paper and damage it.
+The value of a drawing can decrease tenfold if its condition is poor.
+Exposure to sunlight leads to fading and discolouration of the paper, and the ink tends to sink in to the paper and damage it.
 This used to mean a collector could not always enjoy a collection on his or her walls.
 But today there are ways to avoid damage from the light such as the use of UV-resistant glass, even though one must always treat them with care.

 Drawings can also suffer from insects such as silverfish that eat the paper.
 Depending on the medium, humidity can also be a problem.
 For others, it is storage that has been an issue: drawings can be found folded, or with smudged portions, having been left unframed and unprotected.

 But let’s not paint too gloomy a picture — most drawings have survived the test of time surprisingly well.
-We have worked with some extraordinarily well-preserved works, such as Raphael’s Head of a Muse (see above).
-It would be a highlight of any collection as a direct study — a cartoon as we call it — for the Parnassus, one of the artist’s great frescoes in the Vatican.
+We have worked with some extraordinarily well-preserved works, such as Raphael’s Head of a Muse.
+This direct study — or cartoon as we call it — for the Parnassus, one of the artist’s great frescoes in the Vatican, would be a highlight of any collection.
 We sold it in 2009, exactly 500 years after it was made.
-Since it had always been kept in great collections such as those of Sir Joshua Reynolds and King William II of Holland, Prince of Orange, it has most probably always been cherished.
+Since it had always been kept in great collections such as those of Sir Joshua Reynolds and William II, Prince of Orange, it has probably always been cherished.

-People are afraid of entering drawings departments in museums because they feel they are reserved for scholars.
+People are often afraid to enter the drawing departments of museums because they feel they are reserved for scholars.
 This is not true — most of them are open to the public.
-Visiting museum collections gives you the opportunity to see drawings unframed, just mounted: that is the best way to approach them.
+Visiting museum collections gives you the opportunity to see drawings unframed, just mounted, and that is the best way to approach them.
 You used to be able to go to the British Museum unannounced and see whatever you wanted.
 The rules have changed now, but you can still explore the far reaches of the collection if you write to them two weeks in advance.
 The same applies to many European and American collections.

-England has incredible drawing collections at the British Museum, Oxford’s Ashmolean Museum and Cambridge’s Fitzwilliam Museum, and Scotland has treasures too.
-In Europe, visit the Louvre in Paris, Florence’s Uffizi, and Holland’s Rijksmuseum, which has an especially beautiful collection of Dutch drawings.
-The United States has New York’s Metropolitan Museum, the Getty Museum, the National Gallery of Washington, and the Art Institute of Chicago, among others.
+England has incredible drawing collections at the British Museum, Oxford’s Ashmolean Museum and Cambridge’s Fitzwilliam Museum, and Scotland has treasures, too.
+In Europe, visit the Louvre in Paris, the Uffizi in Florence and the Rijksmuseum in Amsterdam, which has an especially beautiful collection of Dutch drawings.
+The United States has the Metropolitan Museum in New York, the Getty Museum in Los Angeles, the National Gallery of Washington and the Art Institute of Chicago, among others.

 There is something very immediate about a drawing, and you only get a sense of its physicality when you have it in your hands.